PS-Gustavo/PS-Gustavo/README.md

 Hi, welcome to my page.

-My primary role is working on automotive software development (at the application level) using AUTOSAR and Embedded Tools;
+My current primary role is working on automotive software development (at the application level) using AUTOSAR, MATLAB and Embedded Tools;

 I am also learning rendering techniques and developing a modular graphics engine as a hobby by using C++ and CMake;